 A second scholarship was awarded in the winter of 2008 to Mary A. Hatch ’09, from McMurray, PA.
 After finishing her undergraduate education, she planned to enroll in medical school and specialize in both psychology and linguistics.
 Mary’s grandfather, Charles E. Muehe, Jr. ’52, was an employee at Lincoln Lab for 34 years.

-Elizabeth H. Bellocchio ’10 a senior from Haverhill, MA was named the 2009 MIT Retirees recipient.
+Elizabeth H. Bellocchio ’10 from Haverhill, MA was named the 2009 MIT Retirees recipient.
 Elizabeth is the great-granddaughter of Karl Taylor Compton, MIT president 1930-49.
 Elizabeth studied abroad in the spring of ’09 through the International Honors Program, which took her to Brazil, South Africa, and Vietnam to study city growth and urban issues.
 She worked on a UROP for Professor Annette Kim which entailed traveling to Vietnam to study street life and sidewalk use in Ho Chi Minh City.
 She plans to pursue a career in urban planning.

 The scholarship recipient will be notified that a portion of his/her financial aid package derives from the MIT Retirees Undergraduate Scholarship Fund.
 The recipient will also be encouraged to visit this site to learn about those honored.